-We also employ consultants: who provides additional support for teachers and provides 'close the gap' intervention for children to help us to strengthen our approach to teaching Literacy and Numeracy within the new requirements of the National Curriculum.
+We also employ a consultant: who provides additional support for teachers and provides 'close the gap' intervention for children to help us to strengthen our approach to teaching Numeracy within the new requirements of the National Curriculum.

-We also employ a Dyslexia Specialist one afternoon per week to work with children who have been assessed using the IDP Dyslexia Criteria.
+We also employ a Dyslexia Specialist for half a day per week to work with children who have been assessed using the IDP Dyslexia Criteria.
 She will work with children on a 1:1 basis and provides training for staff.